-ments.
+The compounds were also required to have ODP's of less than 0.02to be unclassified by EPA as a Class II Ozone Depleting Substance.
+The toxicity of the compounds as described by a 2hr or 4hr $\rm LC{50}$ value, and cardiac sensitization was also used as a criteria for selection.
+A list of compounds were compiled and ranked which met these requirements.
 If one of these critical performance properties was not known, it was calculated or predicted using QSPR's mathematical models.
-A total of 30 compounds were identified with a solubility parameter within 1% of CFC-113, and 106 compounds were identified with solubility parameter within 5% of CFC-113, and 201 compounds had solubility parameters within 10% of CFC-113.
-Table 2 shows a list of preferred compounds meeting the solubility parameter, boiling point and ODP restrictions.
+A total of 30compounds were identified with a solubility parameter within 1% of CFC-113, and 106compounds were identified with solubility parameters within 20 10% of CFC-113.
+Table 2shows a list of preferred compounds meeting the solubility parameter, boiling point and ODP restrictions.

-The material compatibility of the second generation solvent must also be comparable or better than that of the first generation solvent, for example CFC-113.
-All of the identified second generation solvents listed above had corrosion rates with aluminum 6061 and stainless steel 304 which were 15 negligible (less than 0.001 mil/year).
+The material compatibility of the second generation solvent must also be comparable or better than that of the first 25 generation solvent, for example CFC-113.
+All of the identified second generation solvents listed above had corrosion rates with aluminum 6061 and stainless steel 304 which were negligible (less than 0.001 mil/year).
 Elastomer compatibility is also critical for a second generation solvent replacement.
 All of the second generation solvents of the present invention caused very little change in the mass, thickness, or diameter of PTFE.
-The solvents containing no chlorine or bromine had 20 little effect on Buna-N, while the solvents containing chlorine and/or bromine had a more severe effect on Buna-N. Viton and Neoprene were significantly affected by CFC-113 and 4-bromo-3-chloro-3,4,4-tribromo-1-butene, however, the other second generation solvents only had a minor affect on Viton and Neoprene.
-EPDM-60 was significantly affected by all of the solvents tested, with significant increases in mass, diameter.
+The solvents containing no chlorine or bromine had little effect on Buna-N, while the solvents containing chlorine and/or bromine had a more severe effect on Buna-N. Viton 35 and Neoprene were significantly affected by CFC-113and 4-bromo-3-chloro-3,4,4-tribromo-1-butene, however, the other second generation solvents only had a minor affect on Viton and Neoprene.
+EPDM-60was significantly affected by all of the solvents tested, with significant increases in mass, 40 diameter.

 In addition to the solubility parameter, several second generation solvents were experimentally evaluated for solvency with contaminants specific to oxygen handling systems.
 These contaminants were Krytox and Jet Lube.
-The solvent CH2-CH-CF2-CF2Br (4-bromo-3,3,4,4-tetrafluoro-1-butene), had solvency performance similar to CFC-113 with both contaminants.
-Five solvent candidates, CH3-CH2-O-(CF2)3-CF3, CHF2-O-CHCl-CF3, CHClF-CF2-O-CHF2-CF3-(CF2)2-O-CHF-CF3, and CH3-O-(CF2)3-CF3, had solvency performance as good or better than CFC-113 with Krytox, but had poor performance with Jet Lube.
-Conversely, one solvent candidate,
+The solvent 45 CH2-CH-CF2-CF2Br (4-bromo-3,3,4,4-tetrafluoro-1-butene), had solvency performance similar to CFC-113with both contaminants.
+Five solvent candidates, CH3-CH2-O-(CF2)3-CF3, CHF2-O-CHCl-CF3, CHClF-CF2-O-CHF2CF3-(CF2)2-O-CHF-CF3, and CH3-O-

-2,2,2-trifluoroethyl difluoromethyl ether, (C.) is 2-chloro-1, 1,2-trifluoroethyl difluoromethyl ether, and (E.) is methyl 2,2,2-trifluoroethyl-1-(trifluoromethyl)ether.
-The mineral oil was heated in a vessel with R-22 using a torch to decompose it and form byproducts and residue which would be formed during a compressor burnout.
+Mineral oil is used in R-22refrigeration systems.
+To clean these systems, a flushing solvent must be capable of quickly dissolving residual mineral oil and other contaminants or decomposition products that form during compressor failure.
+Solvent mixtures comprising (1) 50wt. % A plus 50wt. % B. (2) 75wt. % A plus 25 wt. % B, and (3) 33.3wt. % A plus 33.3wt. % B plus 33.3wt. % C were produced, where (A.) is 4-bromo-3-chloro-3,4,4-tribromo-1-butene, (B.) is 1-chloro-2,2,2-trifluoroethyl difluoromethyl ether, (C.) is 2-chloro-1, 1,2-trifluoroethyl difluoromethyl ether, and (E.) is methyl 2,2,2-trifluoroethyl-1-(trifluoromethyl)ether.
+The mineral oil was heated in a vessel with R-22using a torch to decompose it and form byproducts and residue which would be formed during a compressor burnout.
 This burnout oil was then applied to several metal coupons.
 The three solvent mixtures above were then added to separate beakers each containing one of the coupons.
-The coupons were subjected to 15 minute immersion with 15 mL of solvent mixture under static conditions at ambient temperature.
+The coupons were subjected to 15minute immersion with 15mL of solvent mixture under static conditions at ambient temperature.
 Afterwards, the coupons were removed and weighed for gravimetric analysis.
 We found that 100%, 98.6%, and 99.3% of the compressor burnout oil was removed by solvent mixtures 1, 2, and 3, respectively.